Ethenone: Preparation

+Ethenone is produced by thermal dehydration of acetic acid at 700–750 °C in the presence of triethyl phosphate as a catalyst:

+It has also been produced on a laboratory scale by the thermolysis of acetone at 600–700 °C.

+This reaction is called the Schmidlin ketene synthesis.

 On a laboratory scale it can be produced by the thermal decomposition of Meldrum's acid at temperatures greater than 200 °C.

 History

-When passed through heated pipes or electrically heated metal (like copper) wires at 500-600 °C in the presence of carbon disulfide, acetone decomposes into methane and ethenone, with 95% yield.
+Ethenone was first produced in 1907 by N. T. M. Wilsmore through pyrolysis of acetone or acetic anhydride vapours over a hot platinum wire in an apparatus that was later developed by Charles D. Hurd into the "Hurd lamp" or "ketene lamp".
+This apparatus consists of a heated flask of acetone producing vapours which are pyrolyzed by a metal filament electrically heated to red heat, with a condenser to return unreacted acetone to the boiling flask.
+Other heating methods have been used and similar methods were used on a larger scale for the industrial production of ketene for acetic anhydride synthesis.

 Ethenone was discovered at the same time by Hermann Staudinger (by reaction of bromoacetyl bromide with metallic zinc) The dehydration of acetic acid was reported in 1910.

 The thermal decomposition of acetic anhydride was also described.

 Natural occurrence

 Ethenone has been observed to occur in space, in comets or in gas as part of the interstellar medium.

 Use

 Ethenone is used to make acetic anhydride from acetic acid.
 Generally it is used for the acetylation of chemical compounds.

-Ethenone reacts with methanal in the presence of catalysts such as Lewis acids (AlCl3, ZnCl2 or BF3) to give β-propiolactone.
-The technically most significant use of ethenone is the synthesis of sorbic acid by reaction with 2-butenal (crotonaldehyde) in toluene at about 50 °C in the presence of zinc salts of long-chain carboxylic acids.
+Ethenone reacts with formaldehyde in the presence of catalysts such as Lewis acids (AlCl3, ZnCl2 or BF3) to give β-propiolactone.
+The technically most significant use of ethenone is the synthesis of sorbic acid by reaction with crotonaldehyde in toluene at about 50 °C in the presence of zinc salts of long-chain carboxylic acids.
 This produces a polyester of 3-hydroxy-4-hexenoic acid, which is thermally or hydrolytically depolymerized to sorbic acid.

 Ethenone is very reactive, tending to react with nucleophiles to form an acetyl group.
 For example, it reacts with water to form acetic acid; with acetic acid to form acetic anhydride; with ammonia and amines to form ethanamides; and with dry hydrogen halides to form acetyl halides.

 The formation of acetic acid likely occurs by an initial formation of 1,1-dihydroxyethene, which then tautomerizes to give the final product.

 Ethenone will also react with itself via [2 + 2] photocycloadditions to form cyclic dimers known as diketenes.
 For this reason, it should not be stored for long periods.

+Ketene cycloadditions can be difficult to control; dichloroketene is typically used instead, followed by dehalogenation with zinc-copper couple.